 Located at Trinity Episcopal Church, 815 N. Grant St., Bay City, MI 48708 – Telephone: 989-892-5813

-OUR PARTNER CHURHES/GROUPS
+OUR PARTNER CHURCHES/GROUPS

 FOOD OF FAITH – A CHRISTIAN COMMUNITY FEEDING THE HUNGRY